-7.26 It is agreed that the proposed development would be set against the backdrop of HMP Garth
+5.24.
+It is agreed that the proposed development would be set against the backdrop of HMP Garth and HMP Wymott which comprise extensive and significant built form, with a distinctly urbanised character.

-- and HMP Wymott which comprise extensive and significant built form, with a distinctly urbanised character. - 7.27 It is agreed that the proposed landscaping would have reduce the impact of the proposed development on the visual openness of the Green Belt.
+5.25.
+It is agreed that the proposed landscaping would have reduce the impact of the proposed development.